Blueprint Medicines Corp at Goldman Sachs Global Healthcare Conf

 Salveen Jaswal Richter - Goldman Sachs Group, Inc., Research Division - VP

 Good morning, everyone.
 Thanks for joining us.
-I'm Salveen Richter, biotechnology analyst at Goldman Sachs, and with us this morning, we have Blueprint Medicines and Jeff Albers, CEO of the company.
+I'm Salveen Richter, Biotechnology Analyst at Goldman Sachs, and we're really pleased to have Blueprint with us.
+From the company, we have Jeff Albers, CEO; and Fouad Namouni, President of R&D.

 Questions and Answers:Salveen Jaswal Richter - Goldman Sachs Group, Inc., Research Division - VP

-So Jeff, to start here, AYVAKIT, your first commercial drug, was approved in December in a genetically driven subset of patients with gastrointestinal stromal tumors.
-Just to remind everyone, can you just start by outlining the opportunity here for this indication?
+With that, to start, Jeff, maybe you could talk about your ex U.S. footprint in the recent collaborations with Roche, what is strategy for other assets and partnerships and leveraging the existing infrastructure?

-Jeffrey W. Albers - Blueprint Medicines Corporation - CEO, President & Director
+Jeffrey W. Albers - Blueprint Medicines Corporation - Chairman of the Board, CEO & President

 Sure.
-Thanks, Salveen.
-And on behalf of all the employees of Blueprint Medicines, thanks for including us in this virtual Goldman conference.
-And as always, we'll be making forward-looking statements, so we'd refer folks to our website or to the SEC documents for more detailed information.
+First of, Salveen, thanks for including us.
+And on behalf of the employees of Blueprint Medicines, I want to thank you and the Goldman Sachs team.

+Obviously, we will be making forward-looking statements, so disclaim any obligation to update those and would refer people to our website